Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 ## Open Topics
+- Unfortunately the [Ambientika API](https://app.ambientika.eu:4521/swagger/index.html) is acting strange on some things.
+   1. For slave devices: A not actual operation-mode is received from the API.
+The received value equals to the last set operation-mode when this device was a master (from the device onboarding, since devices will always be onboarded as master).
+   2. The filter reset does not work with other filter conditions rather than "Bad".
+This disables the possibility to reset the operating hours if you clean it more often.
+Big dislike, since I used to clean them all in one go and reset the operating hours fol all if possible.
+   3. The filter rest does not work on slave devices.
+The filter condition on the slave is calculated independent from the master (as all sensor values).
+And even tho the condition is shown as "Bad", the API call is sent and the answer is 200 (success), the filter remains in "Bad" state.
+   4. When I look at No 3. and 4. it may also be, that the filter reset is broken in general...
+(Date: 2025-03-16)
 - I am not able to provide a custom integration.
 However, others managed to do so.
 You can find the official Integration on Github: **[ambientika](https://github.com/ambientika) / [HomeAssistant-integration-for-Ambientika](https://github.com/ambientika/HomeAssistant-integration-for-Ambientika)** and on [HACS](https://www.hacs.xyz/).
 - This package and the official integration is depending on the cloud with all advantages and disadvantages.
 If you like to get a local control of your device, you might check this repository: [sragas / ambientika-local-control](https://github.com/sragas/ambientika-local-control).
 But the documentation is not on the desired level which makes this a more advanced and sophisticated approach.
 - A [Template-Fan](https://www.home-assistant.io/integrations/fan.template/) may be a thing.
 But I'm not sure, if this makes any sense with this device.